crcx/retroforth/README.md

 Starts the *listener*, a basic REPL for interactive use.

-    retro -c

-Starts the *listener*, a basic REPL for interactive use.
-With `-c`, it runs in character breaking mode, where input is run as soon as a space or enter is encountered.
-This requires RETRO to have been built with TERMIOS support.

     retro filename

 This will run the code in the specified file, then exit.
 This